elevenlabs/elevenlabs-python/README.md

 </details>

-### Add Clone
+### Clone Voice

+Clone your voice in an instant.
 Note that voice cloning requires an API key, see below.

 ```py
 from elevenlabs import clone, generate